CERT-Polska/karton/docs/what_new.rst

       If you need to check whether your resource is directory, use :code:`isinstance(resource, DirectoryResourceBase)` instead.

-    - Remote resources are now lazy-objects bound with Minio, so we can directly get the contents instead of using proxy methods.
+    - Remote resources are now lazy-objects bound with MinIO, so we can directly get the contents instead of using proxy methods.

       Code from 2.x: